InclusiveTech/CodingKickstart/README.md

 - [google.com](https://google.com): Yep, most of the questions we have have already been answered by someone, and Google is a great place to find it!
 - [w3schools.com](https://www.w3schools.com/default.asp): This is a great hub of knowledge of all things HTML and CSS.
 A great place to search things in!
+- [htmldog.com](https://htmldog.com/) is another great place to start learning HTML!
+We recommend starting with the [HTML Tutorial](https://htmldog.com/guides/html/beginner/gettingstarted/).
+When you're ready to learn more, head over to the [examples](https://htmldog.com/examples/) section for guides on how to achieve specific effects.
 - [marksheet.io](https://marksheet.io/html-basics.html): Another tutorial on creating webpages, beautiful but comprehensive.